Frequently asked questions

 In exceptional circumstances a part refund or deferment may be made, on written application.

-Please head to the Terms and Conditions page to read the full policy.
+Please see our Terms and conditions page to read the full policy.

 + Timetable